 Upcoming Speaker Series Topics(Either in-person or pre-recorded sessions depending on guidance by State authorities):

-September - Colorado Division of Vocational Rehabilitation (DVR) - Part Eight of this Speaker Series will address the services offered by DVR to help people with disabilities prepare for, obtain and maintain employment.
+TBD - Colorado Division of Vocational Rehabilitation (DVR) - Part Eight of this Speaker Series will address the services offered by DVR to help people with disabilities prepare for, obtain and maintain employment.

 TBD - Navigating Medicaid Waivers - Part Ten of this Speaker Series will address Colorado's Medicaid Waiver system for children and adults living with I/DD.